Between February and October 1945, the Dow Jones Industrial Average advanced by 21.3%. Must have been a time of prosperity or a bubble, right?

 Of course, recessions aren't always good for stocks.
 From December 2007, when economists say the recession started, to March 2009, stocks fell precipitously.
 And historically, during recessions, stocks have more often declined than advanced.
 But the notion that recessions always destroy returns is not the case.

-Sure, some companies behind consumer luxuries will tend to see a big squeeze.
-If the economy is tough, penny-pinching consumers might cut back on perceived luxuries from high-end retailers like Nordstrom
+After all, some companies behind consumer luxuries will tend to see a big squeeze.
+If the economy is tough, penny-pinching consumers cut back on perceived luxuries.
+Coach

 The economy, though, still needs to function at some level.
-People will still need to eat, do laundry, brush their teeth, buy medicines, etc. That boded well for dividend-paying consumer-staples powerhouses such as Kimberly-Clark
+People will still need to eat, do laundry, brush their teeth, buy medicines, and so on.
+That's how Colgate-Palmolive

 Moreover, consumers have to buy somewhere.
 That made McDonald's